pirey/seabird/README.md

 The aesthetic aim of **seagull** includes a bright, cheerful palette of accent colours.
 To begin the search, all hues were set to 100% saturation and value, which might be called the "full blast" form of each hue.
 Each of these full blast colours had a different contrast ratio with the (white) background.

 The contrast ratio of full blast blue is 2¾:1.
 Since hue 202 is the "reference colour" of the seabird theme, this became the target contrast ratio of the seagull accent colours.
-This ratio was applied to each hue, provided that the hue's own full blast contrast ratio (FBRC) did not exceed that of blue by more than 1.
+This ratio was applied to each hue, provided that the hue's own full blast contrast ratio (FBCR) did not exceed that of blue by more than 1.

 FBCR < 3¾:1                             | 3¾:1 < FBCR < 4¾:1 | FBCR > 4¾:1
 ----------------------------------------|--------------------|------------